JeffCarr/Living-Skyrim-2/ls2mcm.md

     - Depth of Field: Minimum/Off

 * Ava
-  * The first thing that will happen is you'll be prompted to select your attributes using SkyRem AVA.
-This allows you to design your character for a specific build right from the beginning of the game.
+  * The first thing that will happen is you'll be asked if you'd like to select your attributes using SkyRem AVA.
+Select Yes now, this allows you to design your character for a specific build right from the beginning of the game.
 Assign your points carefully, as this choice is permanent and cannot be changed after completion!
+Details for Ava can be found on it's [NexusMods page](https://www.nexusmods.com/skyrimspecialedition/mods/23329)

 * A Matter of Time
   * Presets